 I will do my best to post grades for most assignments within 7 days.
-Expect the response time for the major essays to be up to 14 days
+Expect the response time for the major essays to be up to 14 days.

-Midterm and/or final exam information: The final drafts of the two research papers essentially serve as the midterm and final in this course.
+Midterm and/or final exam information:

+We will not have a traditional midterm or final exam.
+The final drafts of the two research essays serve as the midterm and final in this course.
+The due dates for these two research essays are in D2L.